Jagdeep Singh Deo

-Jagdeep Singh Deo s/o Karpal Singh (ਜਗਦੀਪ ਸਿੰਘ ਦਿਓ; born 3 May 1971) is a Malaysian politician and lawyer who has served as Member of the Penang State Executive Council (EXCO) in the Pakatan Rakyat (PR) and Pakatan Harapan (PH) state administrations under Chief Ministers Lim Guan Eng and Chow Kon Yeow since May 2013 and Member of the Penang State Legislative Assembly (MLA) for Datok Keramat since March 2008.
-He is a member of the Democratic Action Party (DAP), a component party of the state and federal government PH and formerly PR coalitions.
+Jagdeep Singh Deo s/o Karpal Singh (ਜਗਦੀਪ ਸਿੰਘ ਦਿਓ; born 3 May 1971) is a Malaysian politician and lawyer who has served as the Deputy Chief Minister of Penang II since August 2023 and Member of the Penang State Executive Council (EXCO) in the Pakatan Rakyat (PR) and Pakatan Harapan (PH) state administrations under Chief Ministers Lim Guan Eng and Chow Kon Yeow since May 2013 and Member of the Penang State Legislative Assembly (MLA) for Datok Keramat since March 2008.
+He is a member of the Democratic Action Party (DAP), a component party of the PH and formerly PR coalitions.
 He is the eldest son of Karpal Singh, former Member of Parliament (MP) for Jelutong who gained fame and rose to prominence as the 'Tiger of Jelutong'.
-He is also the older brother of Gobind Singh Deo, former Minister of Communications and Multimedia and present Puchong MP as well as Ramkarpal Singh, present Bukit Gelugor MP.
+He is also the older brother of Gobind Singh Deo, Minister of Digital and MP for Damansara as well as Ramkarpal Singh, MP for Bukit Gelugor.

 Political career

 Jagdeep joined the Democratic Action Party (DAP) in 1994, following in the footsteps of his father, Karpal Singh.
 According to Jagdeep, although his father had by then established himself as a prominent DAP politician and lawyer, he was never pressured into entering the political scene, and that "it was his personal decision" to follow in his father's footsteps.

 Jagdeep's first foray into politics was the 1999 Penang state election, during which he contested the Bukit Gelugor state constituency.
 However, he garnered only 38% of the popular vote and was defeated by Koay Kar Huah of the then ruling Barisan Nasional (BN) coalition.

 In the 2008 Penang state election, Jagdeep wrested the state constituency of Datok Keramat from BN, defeating BN's incumbent Ong Thean Lye.
 The Pakatan Rakyat (now Pakatan Harapan) coalition, which at the time consisted of the DAP, the People's Justice Party (PKR) and the Malaysian Islamic Party (PAS), was voted into power within Penang, overthrowing the state's BN government.

 Jagdeep successfully defended the Datok Keramat state constituency in the 2013 Penang state election with an increased majority.
-He was subsequently appointed as an Executive Councillor in the Penang state government by the then Chief Minister, Lim Guan Eng.
+He was subsequently appointed an Executive Councillor in the Penang state government by the then Chief Minister, Lim Guan Eng.
 Jagdeep's portfolios included the state's committees of housing, and urban and country planning.

 In the 2018 Penang state election, Jagdeep once again emerged victorious in the Datok Keramat state constituency, further increasing his majority in the process, despite facing a five-cornered tussle for the seat.
 Following his success, his portfolios were expanded to include Penang's local government committee.